-The history of GL Zürich's origins dates back to the 1940s and is closely connected to the life path of married couple Beatrice and Arthur Brunner.
+The beginnings of GL Zürich date back to the 1940s and are closely associated with the medium Beatrice Brunner.

 Search for Knowledge